cappe987/dbms-hs/README.md

 - [ ] Implement schema checking and filling in NULL/default values.
 - [X] Implement hash table
 - [ ] Implement main db file for storing schemas.
-- [ ] Check if PK exists when inserting row.
+- [X] Check if PK exists when inserting row.
-- [ ] Handle NULL values
+- [X] Handle NULL values
+- [ ] Maybe use a shared type (schema vs row) for the name/type of columns.

 ## Long term
 - [ ] Add rehashing to hashtables